Languages of Germany: Second languages

-Most Germans learn English as their first foreign language at school.
-However, in some cases, French or Latin are taught first; French and Latin are also common second or third foreign languages.
-Russian, Italian, Spanish, Polish, Dutch, Classical Greek, and other languages are also offered in schools, depending on the school's geographic location and available resources.
+At least 81% of the German primary and secondary students were learning English as their first foreign language in 2017.
+However, German schoolchildren generally do not speak English as proficiently as their Scandinavian counterparts and, in some cases, French or Latin are taught first.

-During the existence of the German Democratic Republic (East Germany), the most common second language taught there was Russian, while English and French were the preferred second languages taught in schools in the Federal Republic of Germany (West Germany).
+According to a 2020 analysis conducted by Pew Research Center using 2017 data from Eurostat, the most popular non-English foreign languages learned in German primary and secondary schools were French (15%), Spanish (5%) and Russian (1%), with others garnering less than 1% each.
+During the existence of the German Democratic Republic (East Germany, 1949–1990), the most common second language taught there was Russian, while English and French were the preferred second languages taught in schools in the Federal Republic of Germany (West Germany).

-However, the English of German schoolchildren is generally not as good as that of their peers in Scandinavian countries.

 Several bilingual kindergartens and schools exist in Germany offering education in German and English, French, Spanish, Japanese, Turkish, and other languages.